cptspacemanspiff/execu-tools/README.md

 This has alot of my personal branches, but to build it run these commands:

+>[!NOTE]
-Note: make sure rust is installed first, and ninja.
+>make sure rust is installed first, and ninja.
+>rust is for huggingface tokenizers, used in the runtime build of the translation example, ninja is because I use `-G Ninja` in the setup script (delete if you don't have ninja.).

 It uses a unholy mixture of cmake's fetch content and submodules:
 * fetchcontent